-In this guide, we’ll walk you through the best foundation materials for Maryland homes.
-We’ll explain what makes each one unique, where they work best, and what to expect in terms of cost, care, and durability.
+In this guide, we’ll share the best foundation materials, how they perform, and what you can expect in terms of cost, care, and long-term durability.

 Why Foundation Materials Matter